Best Graphic Design Tools for Marketing Teams 2026: Tested & Ranked

 4. Crello (VistaCreate) — Best for Animated Social Content

-Crello rebranded to VistaCreate a while back, but most people still search for it as Crello — so I'm keeping both names here.
-What sets this apart from the other budget options is animation capability.
-For teams producing Instagram Stories, TikTok graphics, or animated ads, this is genuinely strong at its price point, and in my opinion it's one of the most underrated tools on this entire list.
+Crello rebranded to VistaCreate a while back, but most people still search for it as Crello — so I'm keeping both names.
+What sets this apart from other budget options is animation.
+For teams producing Instagram Stories, TikTok graphics, or animated ads, this is genuinely strong at its price point.
+Honestly, it's one of the most underrated tools on this entire list.

-The animated template library is one of the best I've seen outside of Canva.
-The tool also benefits from being backed by Vistaprint's resources, which shows in the print integration — a feature that sounds boring but is actually really convenient when you need physical marketing collateral.
+The animated template library is fantastic.
+The tool also benefits from being backed by Vistaprint's resources, which shows in the print integration — a feature that sounds boring but is actually convenient when you need physical marketing collateral.

 Key Features: